This Is Not Your Father's Links Page

 The Fantasy Library.
 Joe Teller and Kiralee McCauley's site, which also included the new Interregnum site before the APA ceased publication.
 Large and filled with all sorts of good stuff.

 Charibdis/Epimetheus' Blog.
 I guess he doesn't want people to link his real name to his blog (although his photo is on the blog, so I'm not sure I understand why), but he's an old friend and we've done a lot of gaming together.
 This is his new blog, since the old site got too slow to use.
 He has an in-character blog for one of his RPG characters, too; I don't know if he's linked to it from here, but if not I'll post the link to that, too.
-He hasn't posted a new entry in a long time (a year?) but maybe some day that will change.
+He hasn't posted a new entry in many years; unfortunately, that seems unlikely to change.

 Books